 The FAR is a calculation to limit the volume and/or massing to create a neighborhood with homes scaled to their lot size.
-In order to achieve proper scale and massing for homes in Grand Peaks at Sisters, the total floor area ratio (FAR) of the built space on a lot including the floor space of a home, garage(s), outbuildings, sheds and accessory buildings shall not exceed 50% of the lot size.
+In order to achieve proper scale and massing for homes in Grand Peaks at Sisters, the total floor area ratio (FAR) of the built space on a lot including the floor space of a home, garage(s), and any accessory structures allowed in Section 3 shall not exceed 50% of the lot size.
 Other key metrics as follows: